-That makes it easier to keep your credit utilization ratio low.
-And maintaining a low credit utilization (around 20% or less) will keep your credit score trending upward.
+That makes it easier to keep your credit utilization ratio low — and maintaining a low credit utilization (less than 30% is generally recommended) will keep your credit score trending upward.

 You can have decent credit without doing everything right all the time.
 But it’s nearly impossible to maintain good credit with derogatory marks on your credit report from late payments or delinquent accounts.

 That’s why it’s important to pay your bills on time each month.
 Setting up automatic payments can help you stay on top of all your accounts and due dates.